DefangLabs/defang-docs/blog/2024-08-30-august-product-updates.md

 ## Enhanced Platform Symmetry

 We've been hard at work improving the symmetry between our Playground and BYOC environments as well as `docker compose up` vs `defang compose up` to provide a more seamless experience.
-You can now use multiple compose files and in BYOC the CLI will subcribe to events to monitor service health during deployments.
+You can now use multiple compose files and in BYOC the CLI will subscribe to events to monitor service health during deployments.

 ## AI Features and Debugging Improvements